cmstead/js-codeformer/README.md

 Rename:

-- Rename refactoring does not currently support methods (class and object literal)
+- Rename refactoring does not rename implied object references e.g. object like this: { foo }
 - Renaming variables do not propagate to template HTML in Vue and Svelte
 - Renaming MAY not propagate into JSX nodes within reactjavascript and reacttypescript (not tested)